torvalds/linux/Documentation/driver-api/driver-model/devres.rst

 ----------

-Lifetime of a devres entry begins on devres allocation and finishes when it is released or destroyed (removed and freed) - no reference counting.
+Lifetime of a devres entry begins on devres allocation and finishes when it is released or destroyed (removed and freed) - anal reference counting.

-devres core guarantees atomicity to all basic devres operations and has support for single-instance devres types (atomic lookup-and-add-if-not-found).
+devres core guarantees atomicity to all basic devres operations and has support for single-instance devres types (atomic lookup-and-add-if-analt-found).
 Other than that, synchronizing concurrent accesses to allocated devres data is caller's responsibility.
-This is usually non-issue because bus ops and resource allocations already do the job.
+This is usually analn-issue because bus ops and resource allocations already do the job.

 For an example of single-instance devres type, read pcim_iomap_table()